frontenddogma/web-development-glossary/manuscript/p.md

 : The observation that for many events, roughly 80% of the effects come from 20% of the causes.
 It is named after Italian economist Vilfredo Pareto, who noted the 80/20 connection in 1896, as published in his first work, _Cours d’économie politique_.
 In it, Pareto showed that approximately 80% of the land in Italy was owned by 20% of the population.
 It is a similar axiom of business management that “80% of sales come from 20% of clients.”&nbsp;[†](#w-pareto-principle)

 Parkinson’s Law
 : The idea that work expands so to fill the time available for its completion.
-It is sometimes applied to the growth of bureaucracy in an organization.
+Parkinson’s Law is sometimes applied to the growth of bureaucracy in an organization.
 It was stated in 1955 by Cyril Northcote Parkinson in an essay published in _The Economist_.
 A popular corollary is that “Work contracts to fit in the time we give it.”&nbsp;[†](#w-parkinsons-law)

 Parser
 : A software component that takes input data (frequently text) and builds a data structure—often some kind of parse tree, abstract syntax tree, or other hierarchical structure, giving a structural representation of the input while checking for correct syntax.
 The parsing may be preceded or followed by other steps, or these may be combined into a single step.
 The parser is often preceded by a separate lexical analyzer, which creates tokens from the sequence of input characters; alternatively, these can be combined in scannerless parsing.
 Parsers may be programmed by hand or may be automatically or semi-automatically generated by a parser generator.
 Parsing is complementary to templating, which produces formatted output.&nbsp;[†](#w-parsing)